ChrisK-0/wordpress/wp-content/plugins/expand-maker/readme.txt

 We do web development and if you need a developer or if you think you have found a bug in Read more plugin, if you have any question, please feel free to contact us by this email <b>edmon.parker@gmail.com</b>.

 == Changelog ==
+= 2.6.4 =
+* Bug fixed of the option ' By default show hidden content '
+* Compatibility with the WordPress 5.6

 = 2.6.3 =
 * Multiple read more delete possibility
 * Read more subscription type coming soon